Student projects/theses

 If you just started or want to do a project or thesis with me, then please read my Lab Guide first.

-I am open for supervising BSc and MSc (thesis) projects in my field of expertise and interest.
-Topics fit well if they are close to my general research description (main page) or my publications.
-Nevertheless, I am always open for new topics on the edge of my current research activities and particularly open for your own ideas.
+I am open to supervising BSc and MSc (thesis) projects in my field of expertise and interest (current focus on MSc project & MSc thesis).
+Check my topic suggestions below or compare if my research description (main page) or my publications are close to your own original idea.
+Nevertheless, I am always open to new topics on the edge of my current research activities and particularly interested in your own passion.
+A good thesis also benefits from more than one supervisor, so I am open and encourage you to involve other faculty in thesis topics with me or involve me in your thesis project with another main supervisor.

 The list of open topics below is indicative, thus directions and details are open for discussion.
 Also, this list is never complete and might get constantly extended and updated.
 Just contact me!

-Explaining the brain with Machine Learning Models (on any cognitive task) by Representation Similarity Analysis
+Explaining the brain with machine learning models (on any cognitive task) using Representation Similarity Analysis (RSA).

 Guidelines for BSc and MSc Projects/Theses